 4. Grow my TFSA

-I admit that I can have issues spending cash, even when they are in an investment account.
+I admit that I can have issues spending cash, even when they are in an investment account with a broker.
 First, there are very few stocks that get cheap enough for me to buy, and when they do, I tend to dabble instead of going all in.
 My TFSA is sitting mostly in cash, so lets change that with a bit of a challenge.
 Right now, the account is worth about $15,000 and I’m challenging myself to grow the account by at least 33% ($20,000 portfolio value) by the end of the year.
 I’m going to call this my play account where I’m going to experiment with various investment strategies.

 Since we’ve started supporting local charities, we’ve automated the process on a monthly basis.
 As our income has grown, I’d like to grow our charitable contributions to match.
 For 2011, I plan to donate at least $3,500 to charities.
 I’d like to hear some of your favorite charities for ideas!